Suicide bomber kills at least 16 at Russian train station

 The Investigative Committee said the bomb detonated with a force equivalent to at least 10 kg (22 lb) of TNT.

-(Reporting by Alissa de Carbonnel and Steve Gutterman; Additional reporting by Michelle Nichols in New York; Editing by Mark Trevelyan and David Brunnstrom)
+(Reporting by Alissa de Carbonnel and Steve Gutterman,; Editing by Mark Trevelyan)